EverestAPI/CelesteTAS-EverestInterop/README.md

 - Fast Forward / Frame Advance Continuously: RightShift
 - Pause / Frame Advance: [
 - Unpause: ]
-- Toggle Hitboxes: B
+- Toggle Hitboxes: LeftControl + B
-- Toggle Simplified Graphics: N
+- Toggle Simplified Graphics: LeftControl + N
-- Toggle Center Camera: M
+- Toggle Center Camera: LeftControl + M
 - Save State: RightAlt + Minus ([Experimental](#savestate))
 - Clear State: RightAlt + Back ([Experimental](#savestate))

-- These can be rebound in Mod Options (Note that controller is not supported.)
+- These can be rebound in Mod Options (Note that controller is not supported)
     - You will have to rebind some of these if you are on a non-US keyboard layout.
     - Binding multiple keys to a control will cause those keys to act as a keycombo.